Factbox: Reactions to Trump firing of John Bolton, foreign policy hawk

-(Reuters) - U.S. President Donald Trump has fired national security adviser John Bolton amid disagreements with the hard-line aide over how to handle foreign policy challenges such as North Korea, Iran, Afghanistan and Russia.
+(Reuters) - U.S. President Donald Trump has fired national security adviser John Bolton amid disagreements over how to handle foreign policy challenges such as North Korea, Iran, Afghanistan and Russia.

-A leading foreign policy hawk and chief architect of Trump’s strident stance against Iran, Bolton was widely known to have pressed the Republican president for a harder line.
-He was Trump’s third national security adviser.
+A leading foreign policy hawk, Bolton was widely known to have pressed the Republican president not to let up pressure on North Korea despite diplomatic efforts.
+He had also argued against the president’s suggestions of a possible meeting with the Iranian leadership and advocated a tougher approach on Russia and, more recently, Afghanistan.

-U.S. lawmakers and officials, policy analysts and foreign allies reacted immediately to the unexpected news:
+U.S. and foreign lawmakers, officials and policy analysts reacted swiftly to the unexpected news:

 Senator Marco Rubio, a top Republican on the Senate Foreign Relations Committee, told reporters: